lit/lit.dev/packages/lit-dev-content/site/docs/templates/conditionals.md

 ## Rendering nothing

 Sometimes, you may want to render nothing in one branch of a conditional operator.
+This is commonly needed for child expressions and also sometimes needed in attribute expressions.

-The values `undefined`, `null` and the empty string (`''`) in a child expression all render an empty text node.
+For child expressions, the values `undefined`, `null`, the empty string (`''`), and Lit's [nothing](/docs/api/templates/#nothing) sentinel value all render no nodes.
+See [Non-rendering values](/docs/templates/expressions/#non-rendering) for more information.

-In some cases, you may want to render a value to an attribute only if data is defined and render nothing if the data is unavailable.
-See [Setting values only if data is defined](/docs/templates/expressions/#ifDefined) to handle this.
+For attribute expressions, Lit's [nothing](/docs/api/templates/#nothing) sentinel value removes the attribute.
+See [Setting attributes if data is available](/docs/templates/expressions/#attribute-available) for more information.